Quantco/spox/docs/operators.rst

 Information about an operator is summarised in the `operator schema`, which is programmatically accessible from the ``onnx`` Python module.
 Spox does not directly expose schemas, but operator constructors (including their docstrings) are generated based on them.

 .. warning::
    Spox makes a best effort to figure out how to interpret schemas.
 However, not all operators are tested by hand and some may not be instantiable in some forms which are actually allowed by the standard.
-In that case, instantiating them in another way and using an embedded model may be required, as provided by an internal operator.
+In that case, instantiating them in another way and using an inlined model may be required.

 Usage
 =====

 The best way to use an opset is to import it like ``import spox.opset.ai.onnx.v17 as op``.
 That way, all the public functions from the module are the operator constructors for the relevant domain – in this example, ``ai.onnx`` (the default domain, sometimes written as the empty string ``""``) at version 17.

+An example signature is:

+..  code:: python
+    def reshape(
+        data: Var,
+        shape: Var,
+        *,
+        allowzero: int = 0,
+    ) -> Var:
+        ...

-Operator constructors may be used in any way that is legal in Python, as long as no state of ``Var`` or other internal Spox objects is modified, in which case the behaviour is undefined.
-As such, constructs such as ``functools.reduce(op.mul, vars)`` are legal to express a product of all the variables ``vars``.
+Operator constructors may be used in any way that is legal in Python, As such, constructs such as ``functools.reduce(op.mul, vars)`` are legal to express a product of all the variables ``vars``.

+No state of ``Var`` or other internal Spox objects is modified.
+Breaking this rule should be considered undefined behaviour.

-In operator constructors Spox expects exactly the types that are mentioned in the type hints.
+In operator constructors Spox expects exactly the types that are specified in the type hints.
 No other types should be passed in.
+In particular, ``Var`` subclasses are currently not supported.

 Docstrings
 ----------